List of sequels to Looking Backward

 Looking Backward is a utopian novel by Edward Bellamy, a lawyer and writer from western Massachusetts.
-First published in 1888 (Ticknor and Company Copyrighted the work in 1887), it describes a young man, named Julian West, who falls asleep in 1887 and wakes up in 2000 to find the USA has become a socialist utopia.
+First published in 1888 (Ticknor and Company Copyrighted the work in 1887), it describes a young man, named Julian West, who falls asleep in 1887 and wakes up in 2000 to find the United States has become a socialist utopia.
 In the first years of its release, Looking Backward sold more than 1 million copies.
 More than 160 Nationalist Clubs formed to propagate the book's ideas.
 Many authors wrote utopian fiction to attack, support, ridicule, or defend Bellamy's ideas.
 Scholars count over 150 sequels or other fictional responses to Bellamy's book.
-This list focuses on works that (to various extents) use the same setting or characters as Looking Backward, and was derived from several sources.
+This list focuses on works that (to various extents) use the same setting or characters as Looking Backward, and were derived from several sources.